This Chinese New Year paper lantern kid craft is the perfect way to celebrate as a family! Pair this fun activity with some delicious dumplings!

 I asked the kids if they wanted to have a Chinese New Year celebration with me, and in addition to requesting permission to play with my souvenirs they wanted to make a Chinese New Year paper lantern kid craft.
 We all know I’m always down for a fun kid craft, so I grabbed supplies for them and we crafted while my hubby prepped the Ling Ling® Asian Kitchen Chicken and Vegetable Potstickers.

-Let me show you how to make this fun kid craft.
+Let me show you how to make this paper lantern kid craft.
 All you need is red and yellow construction paper, scissors, a stapler, and some glue.
 It comes together in minutes!

 Start by folding a piece of red construction paper in half “hot dog style” and cut strips THAT DO NOT GO ALL THE WAY THROUGH.